-It is on the records that the accused person had conflict, quarrel and fight with the deceased but unfortunately such quarrel led to his death.
+It is on the records that the accused persons had conflict, quarrel and fight with the deceased but unfortunately such quarrel led to his death.
+The death was also caused by the mob justice from the group of angry people.
 This show the accused persons had no malice.
 It has been held in various decisions that where it is proved that the death resulted from fight or quarrel, the court should consider opting for an offence of manslaughter.

-I have also taken into account the time spent by the accused at remand prison (eight years).
-Basing on those factors and the circumstance of the deceased death, I find it proper for the accused person to undergo the following sentence.
+I have also taken into account the time spent by the accused persons at remand prison (five years).
+Basing on those factors and the circumstance of the deceased death, I find it proper for the accused persons to undergo the following sentence.